-If you owe the Canada Revenue Agency (“CRA”) for unpaid income taxes, you are not alone.
-Many Canadians owe the federal government for unpaid income taxes and, for some, it is their largest debt.
-There are many reasons an individual may owe the CRA for unpaid income taxes.
-Some of the most common reasons are:
+Many Canadians owe the Canada Revenue Agency (“CRA”)-federal government-for unpaid income taxes.
+For some, this is their largest debt.
+Some reasons an individual may owe the CRA for unpaid income tax include:

 - Individuals who are self-employed with no income tax being deducted

 - Individuals who work more than one job, with insufficient income tax being deducted by the employers

 - Individuals that have redeemed RRSPs without having adequate income tax withdrawn by the RRSP administrator at the time of the RRSP redemption

 - Pensioners with insufficient income tax being deducted from their pension incomes